Now, look, for those of you who are trying to get the Ditto Cam and you insist in insistent emails that it's not on, I just, I'm looking at it myself.

 This is their country.

-And they cannot look at themselves and see any reason why people would be rejecting them, so it has to be some grand conspiracy, voting machines that don't count, ballots that were not properly counted, registered voters who were turned away, particularly if they were black.
+Voting machines that don't count, ballots that were not properly counted, registered voters who were turned away, particularly if they were black.

-They come up with all these cockamy conspiracies, and when you listen to them, you honest to God think they really believe them.
+And when you listen to them, you honest to God think they really believe them.

 Because, as I've always said, they cannot look at themselves and see anything wrong.

-It has to be either a conspiracy or the voters are stupid, and they are unhinged, and nothing has changed about that.
+It has to be either a conspiracy or the voters are stupid and they are unhinged.

-And this lack of rove being indicted has only added to it, mark my words.
+And this lack of Rove being indicted has only added to it, mark my words.

 You're listening to Rush Limbaugh on the Excellence in Podcasting Network.

-I'm still laughing here, folks, over Senator Schumer saying that Sandra Day O'Connor united us.
+I'm still laughing here, folks, over Senator Schumer saying that Sandra Day O'Connor united us and that we needed pick like Sandra Day O'Connor because Bush needs to unite the country.

 The fact of the matter is that it was the Supreme Court with O'Connor as the so-called swing vote that has divided us.

-The swing, the Supreme Court, in its current structure, deciding political and social cases in this country rather than just legal cases, has done more to divide this country than any, and that's a bunch of liberals by their uh by the way, putting their own personal policy preferences into the law.
+The Supreme Court, in its current structure, deciding political and social cases in this country rather than just legal cases, has done more to divide this country than any.

 That's done more to divide this country than Bush or any president.

-Well, you throw Clinton there because he nominated some of these people, but the fact of the matter is the court does more dividing of people than uniting and anybody wants to admit.
+Well, you throw Clinton in there because he nominated some of these people, but the fact of the matter is the court does more dividing of people than uniting, and anybody wants to admit if Schumer wants to help unite the nation, a good way for him to start would be for him to resign.

 And then Dan Rather should have resigned.